 Many of us use either Facebook or Twitter as our main social networks to catch up with friends, share information, and update our statuses.
 However, Google+ is also a great place to do all of these things, plus more and there are many reasons why

 There are always articles about getting started in or getting better at social media, but this week was flooded with some great ones written by talented, respected authors.
 Here, I have compiled some great resources, some “must reads” for anyone wanting a leg up.
+Social media

 With the increasing popularity of huge social networks like Facebook and MySpace, it’s easy to see why niche networks are entering the market and falling off almost immediately.
 There seems to be no room for networks that focus on a particular hobby, demographic, or profession.
-They are too small, therefore they will all fail.

 Posting pictures or posts to your MySpace page via mobile device is not new.
 AT&T and T-Mobile have been doing it for a little while now.
 What makes this news about Verizon different is that their strategy is one of “hurry up and wait.”
 Instead